 4. Survey data proof

 According to latest survey conducted by Venturebeat and Ian Cleary from Razor Social, 79 out of 83 companies who have adopted some sort of marketing automation software, have witnessed a positive impact on their return on investment.
 However, it is not quite clear if it was worth the effort, at least that’s what it comes down to when interviewees were asked about their investments.
 I think it worth reading the original post regarding the final result of this survey, but in my opinion, the roughly 35 companies out of 83 who were not sure about their investment, in their case I am more than confident they simply lacked the proper personnel in charge of maintaining and coordinating all aspects of a marketing automation software requires.
 To reformulate my words into a more digestible context, the simple fact of owning a brand new machine is worthless unless you possess the new skills and requirements that makes your new machine rumble.
-It looks like the survey is still live, so in case you have already implemented a marketing automation software, you are more than welcome to share your thoughts, opinions and experiences.
+It looks like the survey is not live anymore, so in case you have already implemented a marketing automation software, you are more than welcome to share your thoughts, opinions and experiences.

 5. Efficient handling of subscribers